Is Lyme Disease Stealing Your Child’s Childhood?

 Why Childhood Lyme Disease Often Gets Missed

-When physical complaints are subtle or inconsistent, the underlying cause can remain hidden—sometimes for months or years—while a child continues to struggle.
+When physical complaints are subtle or inconsistent, the underlying cause can remain hidden—sometimes for months or years—while a child continues struggling.

 When Childhood Lyme Disease Is Finally Recognized

-Once his son finally received the correct diagnosis and appropriate treatment, healing went beyond the physical.
+Once his son finally received the correct diagnosis and treatment, healing went beyond the physical.

-His focus began to return.
+His focus began returning.
 He rejoined his team.
 He laughed again.

 The joy came back—and with it, his identity.